rdegges/rdegges-blog/articles/2015/dont-kill-basic-auth.md

+---
-Title: Don't Kill Basic Auth
+title: "Don't Kill Basic Auth"
-Date: 2015-03-18
-Tags: programming
-Status: draft
+date: "2015-03-18"
+tags: ["programming"]
+slug: "dont-kill-basic-auth"
+status: "draft"
-Summary: A small rant on why you should continue to allow HTTP Basic Authentication for your API services, and why it matters.
+description: "A small rant on why you should continue to allow HTTP Basic Authentication for your API services, and why it matters."
+---

 ![Wall-e Sketch][]